Best Fitness Watches

 Fitness watches take into account your height, weight, age, and gender and use this information with step count, heart rate and potentially perspiration to estimate the calories burned during activity.

 As with other metrics, calories burned is an estimated metric on fitness watches.
 They aren’t 100% accurate, just as your calorie count is not 100% accurate in telling you exactly how many calories are in the brownie.
-But both bits of information certainly help in maintaining a healthy balance between caloric intake and calorie usage.
+But both bits of information certainly helps in maintaining a healthy balance between caloric intake and calorie usage.

 Route trackers use the GPS in your fitness watch to see where you are in your normal running, biking or hiking routes.
 It records your pace so you can see how you fare from one day to the next on the same route.
 Some trackers integrate buddy systems that let friends and family see each other in real time during a training session or a race.